anhinga/julia-notebooks/images-as-matrices/presentation/bio/README.md

 of continuous domains for denotational semantics (this is a copy of my 2002 PhD thesis: https://arxiv.org/abs/1512.03868).

 In parallel, I worked in various places in the software industry.
-There I had a chance to first touch dataflow programming, Lisp, and actor model of programming.
+There I had a chance to first touch dataflow programming, Common Lisp, and actor model of programming.

 This century I have been working at a geographic software company (ownership of it went through acquisitions, spin-offs, and such, so one very long employment looks like several shorter ones from a formal viewpoint),